phnazari/GeometricAutoencoder/README.md

 ```
 conda info
 ```
 There will be a row titled `active env location`, which will carry a value like `/path/to/my_environment`.
-Create a file `/path/to/my_environment/lib/pythonX.XX/site-packages/custom.pth`, where `X.XX` is your Python version.
+Create a file `/path/to/my_environment/lib/pythonX.XX/site-packages/custom.pth`, where `X.XX` is your Python version (which you can find out by running `python3 --version`).
 In this file, paste
 ```
 /path/to/GeometricAutoencoder
 ```